 Tips for keeping cut flowers fresher for longer

 If you love having vases full of fresh flowers at home, follow a few key tips to keep your bunches/bouquets daisy fresh for a good week or even two.
-Pictured above: hand-tied bouquet from Bloom & Wild
+Pictured above: the Luca letterbox flowers from Bloom & Wild, £32

 To keep your flowers looking good